0xflotus/binder/README.markdown

 If you are using Apache to front-end your Binder Django app, the following two configuration files can be used as starting points.

-[binder-apache.conf.dist](https://github.com/jforman/binder/blob/master/config/binder-apache.conf.dist): Apache virtual host configuration file to be inclued in your apache.conf.
+[binder-apache.conf.dist](https://github.com/jforman/binder/blob/master/config/binder-apache.conf.dist): Apache virtual host configuration file to be included in your apache.conf.
 Values provide for Binder to run on its own virtual host, separate logs, etc

 [django.wsgi](https://github.com/jforman/binder/blob/master/config/django.wsgi): WSGI configuration file used by Apache to run the actual Django app.

 ### Nginx ###

-[binder-nginx.conf.dist](https://github.com/jforman/binder/blob/master/config/binder-nginx.conf.dist): Nginx virtual host configuraiton.
+[binder-nginx.conf.dist](https://github.com/jforman/binder/blob/master/config/binder-nginx.conf.dist): Nginx virtual host configuration.
 This configuration expects Django to be running in fcgi mode on port 4001 on 127.0.0.1.

 #### MySQL ###